-Responding to Australia’s new Aid for Trade Strategy the Pacific Regional Program is helping to increase Pacific trade, tourism and investment and to help the region take advantage of the opportunities presented by global trade.
-We will achieve our aid for trade target of 20 percent of the value of aid in 2015–16.
+Responding to Australia’s new Aid for Trade Strategy the Pacific Regional Program is helping to increase Pacific trade, tourism and investment and helping the region take advantage of the opportunities presented by global trade.

 Through Australia's Seasonal Worker Programme and other regional labour mobility initiatives, we will increase the quantity and capacity of workers coming to Australia, thereby increasing opportunities for remittances.
 We will work to reduce the cost of remittances, including through our commitments in the G20.

 Responding to the Strategy for Australia's Aid Investments in Private Sector Development and the Ministerial Statement on Engaging the Private Sector in Aid and Development, we will work with corporate and multilateral partners to increase access to finance for individuals, businesses and infrastructure projects.
 We will help remove obstacles to increased economic activity and improve the business environment, bringing innovative approaches to enterprise development.